 Nagaur District, Rajasthan

-Nagaur District is an administrative district in the state of Rajasthan, India.
-It is situated about 220 km from Jaipur, the state capital of Rajasthan.
-The district headquarters is located at Nagaur.
-Hindi and Rajasthani are the main languages spoken in the district.
-The district covers a total geographical area of 17,718 km², including 17,298.26 km² of rural area and 419.74 km² of urban area.
+Nagaur is an administrative district in Rajasthan, India.
+The district is located about 220 km from Jaipur, the capital of Rajasthan.
+Its administrative headquarters is in Nagaur.
+Hindi and Rajasthani are the major languages spoken in the district.
+The district covers a total area of 17,718 km², including 17,298.26 km² of rural area and 419.74 km² of urban area.

 List of Tehsils in Nagaur District